Alples

-Alples is the leading middle price furniture manufacturer in Slovenia.
+Alples is a furniture manufacturer in Slovenia.
 It was established in 1955 as Medzadružno lesno industrijsko podjetje Češnjica ("The intercooperative timber industry company Češnjica") and renamed to its current name in 1969.
-Its headquarters are located in Železniki.
 In 2008, it had 305 employees and a revenue of 30 million euros.
 In 2017, it had 190 employees.
-The factory’s main production program is furniture made of chipboard, covered with melamine foil.

-Alples produces furniture for bedrooms, living rooms, dining rooms, youth rooms and anterooms, a special line of cabinets for audio-video equipment and coffee tables.
-50% of the products are exported, the rest are sold in domestic market.
-Main export markets are the United States, Austria, Croatia, Hungary, Russia, Slovakia, Czech Republic, Japan, and Macedonia.

 In 2009, Alples was awarded the Superbrands award.

-In 2014, Alples provided the equipment for 3,500 roooms used by the participants of the 2015 European Games in Baku, Azerbaijan.
+In 2014, Alples provided the equipment for 3,500 rooms used by the participants of the 2015 European Games in Baku, Azerbaijan.